sgkertsos/traffic-sign-classification/README.md

 ![image info](./images/app_classification_made.png)

 ### Perform EDA, model evaluation and model conversion

+<span style="color:red">Two different models were trained and evaluated.
+One custom model and the resnet50 model.
+The custom model evaluation gave a better valuation accuracy score so this model is used in the application.</span>

 In this section you can do the following:

 * Check the Exploratory Data Analysis file (**eda.ipynb**)